 A couple of SAS graduates have achieved a lot and are an example for the younger students.
 Some of our graduates became art teachers and currently work in local NGOs, local and international schools in Cambodia.
 At SAS, we teach our students to develop their imagination and individual art style while, very often, art teachers and painters prefer to teach reproductive art copied from art books.

-It’s been around 9 years now and the SAS is an established social enterprise proud of 450 children attending its classes with its exhibitions being held in Siem Reap and internationally on a regular basis.
-Our students have won various contests and awards, including Awards Aerie International (USA), Toyota Dream Car Contest (Cambodia), Giz Art and Craft contest (Germany and Cambodia), and Paper cutting International Art Contest (Japan).
+It’s been around 14 years now and the SAS is an established social enterprise proud of 450 children attending its classes with its exhibitions being held in Siem Reap and internationally on a regular basis.
+Our students have won various contests and awards, including Awards Aerie International (USA), Toyota Dream Car Contest (Cambodia), Giz Art and Craft contest (Germany and Cambodia), and Paper cutting International Art Contest (Japan), White canvas etc.

 With many things achieved and many young lives settled, the Small Art School has a lot to develop.
 Tomoko has been and is financing not only her own living costs but also all School-related projects, staff salaries, facility’s cost, logistics and many more important things that the students can’t go on without.
 Within the past 2 years, the School has been supported by Japanese grants and private sponsors.
 However, there’s so much more to be done for our students and the School is searching for more fundraising opportunities and programs.